hasakie

 Graduate Advisor for M.A.
 Emphasis in Classical Archaeology

-Research: Eleni Hasaki, a Professor of Anthropology at the School of Anthropology and a Professor of Classics at the Department of Religious Studies and Classics, received her Ph.D. from the University of Cincinnati (with a Fulbright Scholarship) and her B.A. from the University of Athens, Greece.
+Brief Bio: Eleni Hasaki, a Professor of Anthropology at the School of Anthropology and a Professor of Classics at the Department of Religious Studies and Classics, received her Ph.D. from the University of Cincinnati (with a Fulbright Scholarship) and her B.A. from the University of Athens, Greece (being a first generation college student).
 She is the co-director of the Laboratory for Traditional Technology, where she has established a Ceramic Artist Residency.
-Her research focuses on the operational knowledge and economic strategies of industrial communities in ancient Greece and the wider Mediterranean.
+Her research focuses on the operational knowledge, economic strategies, and social networks of industrial communities in ancient Greece and the wider Mediterranean.
 She is the author and co-editor of three books, as well as numerous journal articles and book chapters.
+Her work has received funding from major agencies.
+She teaches a wide array of undergraduate and graduate courses, maintains close ties with the Honors College, and was recently recognized with the University of Arizona's Excellence in Graduate Teaching and Mentoring Award for her commitment to graduate education in M.A. and Ph.D. programs.
+She has extensive intramural and extramural service, as grant and manuscript reviewer, and with committee and local society work at the Archaeological Institute of America.

 Selected Publications